betajs/betajs/docsrc/tutorials/iterators.md

 	var iterator = new BetaJS.Iterators.ArrayIterator(["a", "b", "c"]);
 ```

-An iterator instance exposes two methods: *hasNext*, telling you whether there are more elements in iterator
+An iterator instance exposes two methods: *hasNext*, telling you whether there are more elements in the iterator
 that you haven't seen yet, and *next*, which returns the next element in the iterator and moves the internal
 position forward.